Amazon Prime review: is it worth the money?

 • Audible audiobooks – an extra £7.99 a month

-• Amazon Channels – extra TV channels such as Paramount+ and Discovery+
+• Amazon Channels – costs vary for extra TV channels such as Paramount+ and Discovery+

 What’s good about Amazon Prime